geekodour/gitpushblog/README.md

 ## NOTE:
-**The README is not written properly, I am not able to explain things properly, I'll improve it later** Also there are a lot of issues, i'll add them when I get time.
+README needs a lot of improvements, please comment on [this issue for README](https://github.com/geekodour/gitpushblog/issues/25) improvements with questions and suggestions.

-Also, this right now probably has 0 SEO optimizations. will have to look into that too, right now just making sure that this atleast 'just works'.
+This right now probably has 0 SEO optimizations. will have to look into that too, right now just making sure that this atleast 'just works'.
 - Also, `npm install` takes a while, mainly to download the postcss libraries, any alternatives?